-Despite the strain's mysterious origin, Trainwreck has made a name for itself.
-The sativa-leaning hybrid is popular due to its hard-hitting cerebral buzz that mixes well with the relaxing properties from its indica parent.
-Growers and consumers of this strain, alike, know Trainwreck by its pungent citrus musk and thin, resin-coated green leaves.>
+Despite the strain's mysterious origin, Trainwreck has made a name for itself in the cannabis world.
+This sativa-leaning hybrid is popular due to its hard-hitting cerebral buzz and relaxing effects.

 Overview of Trainwreck

-Since the 1980's, Trainwreck has become a Northern Californian classic due to the heady effects.
+Since the 1980s, Trainwreck has become a Northern Californian classic renowned due to its heady effects.
 When grown correctly, Trainwreck buds reach THC levels from 12% to 21%.
-Different cannabis experts report a range of averages from 14% to 17%.
-CBD levels can clock in from 0.02% to 0.1%.
+Different cannabis experts report that the average is more like 14% to 17%, with CBD levels between 0.02% and 0.1%.

 Potential Positive Effects of Trainwreck

-Consumers praise Trainwreck for its euphoric and invigorating mental high and relieving body effects.
-The strain streams through the mind with speed, awakening creativity, and unbridled happiness. consumers choose Trainwreck for its balanced between mood-enhancing effects and a numbing body buzz.
-Despite the strain's mysterious genetics, consumers report a powerful hybrid high without overwhelming sativa side effects or indicas couch-locking tendencies.
+Trainwreck is well balanced between its mood-enhancing effects and a numbing body buzz.
+Despite the strain's mysterious genetics, consumers report a powerful hybrid high without overwhelming sativa side effects or indica couch-locking tendencies.

 Potential Negative Effects of Trainwreck

-Negative effects can include dry mouth, dizziness, dry eyes, paranoia, and headaches.
+Some users reported that the negative effects could include dry mouth, dizziness, dry eyes, paranoia, and headaches.

 Lineage of Trainwreck

 Trainwreck nugs tend to be dense with distinctive and thin green leaves coated with a healthy layer of resin.
-The green buds are a bit on the lighter side, streaked with orange hairs and covered in crystals.
+The green buds are slightly on the lighter side, streaked with orange hairs and covered in crystals.